Spinal Cord Injury

 Herniated discs in children can occur without any cause, or associated with some injury to the spine.

-What are the signs and symptoms of spinal cord injury/disc herniation/back pain?
+What are the signs and symptoms of spinal cord injuries in children?

 May children with herniated discs have no signs or symptoms.
 When symptoms do occur, pain and/or tingling and weakness may be present.